An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

-\end{theorem} Theorem~\ref{thm:asymptotic_acw} establishes that the ACW estimator is asymptotically normal under standard regularity conditions; and the proof is provided in Supplementary Material~\ref{app.asyNorm_acw}.
-Its asymptotic variance can be decomposed into two parts: one corresponding to the calibration weighting component ($u_1$, $\phi_1$), and the other corresponding to the OM+RWD component ($u_2$, $\phi_2$).
-This decomposition highlights the double-robust nature of $\hat{\tau}_{\text{ACW}}$, i.e., as long as either the outcome model or the calibration weights are correctly specified, the estimator remains consistent and asymptotically normal.
+\end{theorem} Theorem \ref{thm:asymptotic_acw} establishes that $\hat{\tau}_{\text{ACW}}$ is asymptotically normal under standard conditions, with proof in Section \ref{app.asyNorm_acw}.
+The variance naturally splits into calibration weighting and OM+RWD components, which highlights how the estimator retains validity as long as either component is correctly specified.

+The relationship between CW and ACW is therefore analogous to that between IPSW and AIPSW, but with a different weighting foundation.
+CW is the baseline calibration-weighting estimator and is already robust to moderate misspecification of the sampling mechanism so long as the chosen balancing functions $\bg(\boldsymbol{X})$ adequately capture the induced covariate imbalance.
+ACW is built on top of CW and is intended primarily to improve efficiency by incorporating the outcome model, while retaining the robustness inherited from the calibration-weighting component.
+In this way, ACW serves as a practical compromise between robustness and efficiency.
+It preserves the appeal of CW in summary-data settings while improving precision whenever patient-level RWD can be used effectively.